Overview of Pregnancy & Nutrition

 Gaining too much weight can also be a problem.
 It can make pregnancy an unpleasant experience, causing backache, leg pain, varicose veins, and fatigue.
-It may lead to hypertension and diabetes.
-Excess weight may also be difficult to lose after delivery.
+Excessive weight gain may lead to hypertension and diabetes and can be difficult to lose after delivery.

 Excessive weight gain may also cause problems for the baby.
 Technically, an overweight baby is one who weighs more than 4500 gm, or 9.9 lbs.
-Large babies make vaginal deliveries difficult, increasing the risk for cesarean section.
-Overweight babies may have an increased risk for health problems later in life (e.g., obesity, adult rheumatoid arthritis, diabetes).
+Large babies make vaginal deliveries difficult, increasing the risk for cesarean section, and may have an increased risk for health problems later in life (e.g., obesity, adult rheumatoid arthritis, diabetes).